zigpy/zha-device-handlers/CONTRIBUTING.md

   `(SHORT_PRESS, DIM_UP): {COMMAND: COMMAND_STEP, CLUSTER_ID: 8, ENDPOINT_ID: 1, ARGS: [0, 30, 9],}`

-  you can see a pattern that illustrates how to match a more complex event.
+  You can see a pattern that illustrates how to match a more complex event.
 In this case the step command is used for the dim up and dim down buttons so we need to match more of the event data to uniquely match the event.